DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/grouping.md

 To enable an end-user to group data by a certain column, use the `GroupPanel` and `TableHeaderRow` plugins.

 By default, the `TableHeaderRow` plugin is not configured to allow an end-user to change grouping.
-To enable this feature, set the `groupingEnabled` property to true.
+To enable this feature, set the `allowGrouping` property to true.

 You can also enable an end-user to sort data by grouped columns.
-Define the `sortingEnabled` option of the `GroupingPanel` plugin to enable this feature.
+Define the `allowSorting` option of the `GroupingPanel` plugin to enable this feature.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/grouping/local-grouping-with-ui)